shinyquagsire23/monado/README.md

 * pthreads eigen3 libusb hidapi zlib doxygen

+If you have a recent [vcpkg](https://vcpkg.io) installed and use the appropriate CMake toolchain file, the vcpkg manifest in the Monado repository will instruct vcpkg to locally install the dependencies automatically.

 Tested distributions that are fully compatible, on Intel (Vulkan only) and AMD graphics (Vulkan and OpenGL):